cksource/mrgit/README.md

 mgit --resolver-url-template="https://github.com/\${ path }.git"
 ```

+You can also use full HTTPS URLs to configure `dependencies` in your `mgit.json`.

 ### Standard/core branches

 When you call `mgit sync` or `mgit co` it uses the `master` branch in every repository, unless the repository's branch is defined in `mgit.json`.